paulgay/crf_dia_ident/README.md

 crf_dia_ident
 =============
-This git correspond to the CRF Code used during my phd thesis.
+This git corresponds to the CRF Code used during my phd thesis.
 It uses the grmm toolbox:

  Sutton, Charles.
 "GRMM: GRaphical Models in Mallet."